 - For students in our Residential and Online Campuses who live in the New York area, the number of in-person co-curricular opportunities will increase significantly as we move into the Fall 2021 semester, and again into the Spring 2022 term.

-- Field placements for MS students will be both in-person and remote, depending on the policies in place at each agency.
-Given greater vaccine coverage, we anticipate that the number of in-person field opportunities will increase, but this is not within our control and students must be prepared for a variety of field formats.
+- practicum placements for MS students will be both in-person and remote, depending on the policies in place at each agency.
+Given greater vaccine coverage, we anticipate that the number of in-person practicum opportunities will increase, but this is not within our control and students must be prepared for a variety of practicum formats.

 - PhD students should also plan for greater on-the-ground activities as they engage in their coursework and research projects, in consultation with their mentors and supervisors.